 There is complete religious freedom in the UK.

-The UK does not have a single ‘state’ religion, however there is a long tradition of Christianity.
+The UK does not have a single ‘state’ religion, however, there is a long tradition of Christianity.
 The established church is the Church of England (Anglican) with the Monarch as its head.
-UK public holidays are based around the Christian religion.
+UK public holidays are based on the Christian religion.

 From iconic landmarks, beautiful countryside to rich heritage the UK has an abundance of leisure activities to keep almost everyone entertained, for example: